 - Vision care (add-on)

-The company's powerful suite of digital tools also stands out from the competition.
+The company's powerful array of online tools also stands out from the competition.
 Plans include:

 - Telehealth over phone, video or email